Package 'luna'

 # to download the tiles, set download = TRUE

-# and provide your credentials
+# and provide your credentials via an explicit Earthdata Login session

-#f <- getNASA(product = product, username=urs, password=pwd,
+#f <- getNASA(product = product, auth = auth,

 # start_date = sdate, end_date = edate,